ibm-cloud-docs/vmware-service/common/ha-dr.md

-{{site.data.keyword.vmware-service_full}} is a highly available regional service that is designed for availability during a zonal outage. {{site.data.keyword.vmware-service_short}} is designed to meet the [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo) with the Standard plan.
+{{site.data.keyword.vmware-service_notm}} is a highly available regional service that is designed for availability during a zonal outage. {{site.data.keyword.vmware-service_short}} is designed to meet the [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo) with the Standard plan.